Build pipeline

 --extra-chars=<string> Force these codepoints into every baked atlas, on top of the collected charset and ASCII.

-bun scripts/build.ts settings --extra-chars="←→↑↓✓✕"
+bun tools/build.ts settings --extra-chars="←→↑↓✓✕"

 Output naming